Technology

 Install and Update Your Security Software

-Apart from installation, you need to regularly update all security software, work applications, and operating systems.
-Updates and patches help to close any backdoors that digital criminals may use to penetrate your system and steal sensitive information.
+Apart from installation, you must regularly update all security software, work applications, and operating systems.
+Updates and patches help close any backdoors that digital criminals may use to penetrate your system and steal sensitive information.

 Train Your Employees

-Develop a training program to ensure every person who works in your company is equipped with the right security training.
-The training should cover passwords security, safe online browsing habits, identifying red flags, and reporting security incidents.
+Develop a training program to ensure every person who works in your company is equipped with the proper security training.
+The training should cover password security, safe online browsing habits, identifying red flags, and reporting security incidents.

 Limit Access

 Not every employee needs to access customer information.
-You should create an access policy, and grant different levels of permissions to employees depending on their role within your company.
-A small number of trustworthy employees should only access highly sensitive data.
+You should create an access policy and grant different permission levels to employees depending on their role within your company.
+A small number of trustworthy employees should only access sensitive data.

-Even if you trust an employee, only grant them access if they need the data to perform a particular task, which is within their job description.
+Even if you trust an employee, only grant them access if they need the data to perform a particular task within their job description.
 Without an access policy, a rogue worker may steal, sell, alter, or destroy a vital company or customer data.

 Encrypt User Data